Master of Science (M.S.) in Nurse Anesthesia

 Certified Registered Nurse Anesthetists (CRNAs) are anesthesia specialists.
 They administer approximately 65% of the 26 million anesthetics given to patients each year in the United States.
 CRNAs are the sole anesthesia providers in more than 65% of rural hospitals in the United States, enabling these health care facilities to provide obstetrical, surgical, and trauma stabilization services.
 CRNAs provide anesthetics to patients in collaboration with surgeons, anesthesiologists, dentists, podiatrists, and other qualified health care professionals.
 When anesthesia is administered by a nurse anesthetist, it is recognized as the practice of nursing; when administered by an anesthesiologist, it is recognized as the practice of medicine.

 There are no significant changes to our admission requirements, academic standards or curriculum planned for the upcoming year.

 Access to the Anesthesia Simulation Laboratory and Variety of Clinical Sites.

-The Midwestern University Nurse Anesthesia Program educates nurses through academic and clinical experience resulting in safe, professional and competent nurse anesthetists who meet the anesthesia healthcare needs of society.
+The Midwestern University Nurse Anesthesia Program mission is to educate nurses through academic and clinical experience resulting in safe, professional and competent nurse anesthetists who meet the anesthesia healthcare needs of society

 The Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 South Prospect Avenue, Suite 304, Park Ridge, IL 60068-4001, 847/655-1160.
 Accreditation was granted for the period of October 12, 2011 through October 31, 2021.
 State of Arizona Board of Private Postsecondary Education has approved all current degree programs at the Glendale Campus of Midwestern University.